On the low Mach number limit for Quantum Navier-Stokes equations: Convergence to the limiting system

 where $\Seps$ is given by \eqref{eq:visc_symm}.
 We remark that in fact in the limit as $\eps\to0$ it is possible to recover the usual energy dissipation.
-More precisely, the uniform boundedness of $\Seps\in L^2(0,T,L^2(\R^3))$ only yields that $\Seps\rightharpoonup {S}$ weakly in $L^2((0,T)\times \R^3)$.
+More precisely, the uniform boundedness of $\Seps\in L^2(0,T,L^2(\R^3))$ only yields that $\Seps\rightharpoonup {S}$ weakly in $L^2((0,T)\times \R^3)$ up to subsequences.
 In the next Proposition we show that in fact we have ${S}=\frac{1}{2}\D u$.
-Moreover, by assuming the initial data to be well-prepared then by the convergence of the total energy at initial time we can also show that the limit function $u$ obtained is indeed a Leray solution.
+Moreover, by assuming the initial data to be well-prepared we obtain the convergence of the total energy at initial time and thus we can also show that the limit function $u$ obtained is indeed a Leray solution.

 \begin{proposition} Under the assumptions of Theorem \ref{thm:main}, let $\Seps$ be as defined in \eqref{eq:visc_symm} then